Generacija 5

 Generacija 5 (Генерација 5; trans.
 Generation 5) is a Serbian and Yugoslav rock band formed in Belgrade in 1977.

 The mainstay members of the band are keyboardist and band leader Dragoljub Ilić and guitarist Dragan Jovanović.
 At the beginning of their career the band performed jazz rock.
-With the arrival of vocalist Goran Milošević, the band moved to hard rock, releasing a number of hits during the late 1970s and early 1980s.
-The band disbanded in 1982.
-In 1985 former members of the band played a pivotal role in YU Rock Misija, the Yugoslav contribution to Live Aid.
-Generacija 5 reunited in 1992 and is still active.
+With the arrival of vocalist Goran Milošević, the band moved to hard rock, releasing a number of hits during the late 1970s and early 1980s, disbanding in 1982.
+In 1985, former members of the band played a pivotal role in YU Rock Misija, the Yugoslav contribution to Live Aid.
+The band reunited in 1982, releasing two studio albums since.